 Six months before your lease ends, the landlord needs to write and advise you whether they plan to offer you a new lease or not.
 If you haven’t received this written notification, write and ask for it before the lease ends.
 This will give you up to six more months on the lease from the time you receive the notice.
 If the six months extends past the date your lease was due to expire, you can terminate the extension period with one month’s written notice.

 NOTE: most leases revert to a month-to-month tenancy at the end of the lease which means the parties must give each other one month’s notice to change the deal.

-Tenants usually have to return the shop to the condition it was in when the lease started.
+Tenants usually have to return the shop in a tenantable condition.
 This is called the “make good” obligation, which generally includes things such as repainting, removal of fixtures and fittings, and repair of damage.
 The tenant usually bears the costs of “making good” the premises.

 If you’re the retail landlord: